Pvt. J. C. Garrett

 farm.
 He attended Greenwood High School, in Greenwood, Louisiana, but he left high school to work on the family

-On February 12, 1941, he was inducted into the U.S. Army and did his basic training at Fort Knox, Kentucky, where he attended school and qualified as a tank mechanic.
-After basic training, he was assigned to the 753rd Tank Battalion and sent to Camp Polk, Louisiana, in the late summer of 1941.
+On February 12, 1941, he was inducted into the U.S. Army and did his basic training at Fort Knox, Kentucky.
+While there, he attended school and qualified as a tank mechanic.
+After basic training, he was sent to Camp Polk, Louisiana, where he joined the 753rd Tank Battalion.

-Hugh L. Scott and sailed on Monday, October 27th.
+The 192nd was boarded onto the U.S.A.T.
+Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two day layover, so the soldiers were given shore leave so they could see the island.

-When they arrived at Guam on Sunday, November 16th, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
+When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
-The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20th, and docked at Pier 7 later that morning.
+The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
-Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.
+At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and received Thanksgiving Dinner, which was a stew thrown onto their mess kits, before he went to have his own dinner.
+Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.